What is influenza? How did it originate?

 Seasonal influenza, known as the ‘flu’, is a common acute respiratory infection caused by influenza viruses.
 First arising around 6,000 years ago, these viruses are thought to have spread to humans through the domestication of animals.

 Flu symptoms include fever (a temperature of 38 degrees celsius or above), headaches and muscle aches, fatigue, a sore throat, cough, insomnia, loss of appetite, nausea, vomiting, stomach pain and diarrhoea.
 With flu, these symptoms often manifest very quickly and patients may even be able to remember the hour that they began feeling sick.

 Children may also suffer from ear pain and be less active.

 Transmission and Seasonality

-In temperate places, flu epidemics are seasonal, occuring during the winter.
-In tropical areas, outbreaks can occur throughout the year.
+In temperate places, flu epidemics are seasonal, occurring during the winter.
+In tropical countries such as Singapore, outbreaks can occur throughout the year.

-What are the infected areas in the world?
+What are the risk areas in the world?

 Influenza causes illness in all parts of the world, from mild symptoms to severe illness and even death.

 Most people who die from flu-related illness in industrialized countries are over 65, while research suggests that 99 percent of children under 5 who die from flu-related illnesses are in developing countries.